-Native American tribes in Nebraska were Plains Indians that lived in Nebraska several thousands of years before Nebraska was settled by immigrants.
+Native American tribes in Nebraska and Kansas were Plains Indians that lived in the two states several thousands of years before they were settled by immigrants.
 While currently not a large segment of the population, we are called by God and by our theological heritage to be in ministry with all peoples.

-The Native American Comprehensive Plan serves as the United Methodist entity that resources, strengthens, and advocates for Native American communities and congregations.
-Click here to view the plan on the General Board of Discipleship's website.
+The Native American Comprehensive Plan serves as the United Methodist entity that resources, strengthens and advocates for Native American communities and congregations.
+View the plan on the General Board of Discipleship's website.

 Native American Ministries Sunday is one of the six church-wide Special Sundays with offerings of The United Methodist Church.
 Approximately 22,310 United Methodists identify themselves as Native American.
 About 141 United Methodist churches, fellowships and ministries relate to Native Americans.
 The offering supports Native American ministries and helps United Methodist Native American seminarians to become church leaders.